-Rob's guest list is heavily tilted toward women he would like to date, such as
+Rob's guest list is heavily tilted toward women he would like to date, such as bobbing for cabbages pinning the tail on the landlord playing double solitaire

+3. Activities:

+After everyone arrives, Rob plans an evening of

+4. Goals:

-3. Activities: bobbing for cabbages pinning the tail on the landlord playing double solitaire After everyone arrives, Rob plans an evening of 4.
-Goals: get three phone numbers arrange at least one future date avoid police interference Rob will consider his party a success if he can 5.
-Results: the police arrived at 10:00, 11:00, and 11:30 p.m. no one gave out any phone numbers everyone thought his name was Bob
+get three phone numbers arrange at least one future date avoid police interference the police arrived at 10:00, 11:00, and 11:30 p.m. no one gave out any phone numbers everyone thought his name was Bob